White Sea–Baltic Canal: Organization and management

-Genrikh Yagoda, Deputy Chairman of the OGPU, as well as Berman, Firin, Kogan, and Rappoport were awarded the Order of Lenin for the completion of the canal by the Politburo on July 15, 1933.
+Yagoda, as well as Berman, Firin, Frenkel, Kogan, and Rapoport were awarded the Order of Lenin for the completion of the canal by the Politburo on July 15, 1933.

 Working conditions

 The Soviets portrayed the project as evidence of the efficiency of the Gulag.
 Supposedly "reforging class enemies" (political prisoners) through "corrective labor", the working conditions at the BBK Camp were brutal, with the prisoners given only primitive hand tools to carry out the massive construction project.
 The mortality rate was about 8.7%, with many more sick and disabled.

 The workforce was organized into brigades of 25–30, which made up phalanges of 250–300.
 There were norms for labor, for example 2.5 m3 of hand-dug stone per day per brigade.
+There was an extensive system of incentives for prisoners in place.
+The food rations for prisoners who exceeded quotas were increased; Those who fulfilled and exceeded the norm (2.5 m³ per day for earthworks) received an increased bread ration (up to 1200 g), a bonus dish (for example, 75-gram pies with cabbage or potatoes), and a cash bonus.
+Moral incentives were also used: presenting the brigade or phalange with a Red Banner, declaring gratitude, presenting certificates, placing the names of shock workers on the honor board, as well as counting 3 working days for 5 days of work, and for shock workers - “a day in two”.
 At other times these teams were pitted to compete against each other in surpassing the norms, and promises were made of shortened sentences, food and cash bonuses for the champions.
 After the successful construction, 12,484 prisoners were freed as reward, and 59,516 prison terms were shortened.
-At least 12,000 workers died during the building process, according to the official records, while Anne Applebaum's estimate is 25,000 deaths, and Aleksandr Solzhenitsyn estimated up to 250,000 deaths.
+12,300 workers died during the building process, according to the official records, including in 1931 - 1438 (2.24% of the number of workers), in 1932 - 2010 (2.03%), in 1933 - 8870 (10.56%), which was due to a reduction in supplies due to famine in the country and the rush before the completion of construction while Anne Applebaum's estimate is 25,000 deaths.